-Specialisation studies for police sergeants prepare personnel for supervisory and managerial duties.
+Specialization studies for police sergeants prepare personnel for supervisory and managerial duties.
 The studies give the qualifications for sergeant positions.
 Specialist studies are worth 45 credits, and completing them takes a little over one year.

-Specialisation studies for cybercrime prevention provide students with both theoretical and practical skills and knowledge required when working in cybercrime prevention tasks.
+Specialization studies for cybercrime prevention provide students with both theoretical and practical skills and knowledge required when working in cybercrime prevention tasks.
 The specialisation studies are worth 35 credits, including a minimum of 15 credits of elective studies that support each student’s professional orientation.

 Specialist patrol dog handler studies give personnel the qualifications needed to be a police dog handler.
 The studies are worth 40 credits.
 Completing them takes approximately two and a half years.

-Specialisation studies for police sergeants curriculum
+Specialization studies for police sergeants curriculum

-Specialisation studies for cybercrime prevention curriculum (coming later in English)
+Specialization studies for cybercrime prevention curriculum

 Specialist patrol dog handler studies curriculum